drgrib/dotmap/README.rst

 * can be initialized with keys
 * easily initializes from :code:`dict`
 * easily converts to :code:`dict`
-* subclasses :code:`OrderedDict` which is ordered by insertion and subclasses :code:`dict`
+* is ordered by insertion

 .. code-block:: python